johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

-### Chapter 5:
-* In the integration test from Listing 5.25, add code to visit the signup page using the get method and verify that the resulting page title is correct.
-* Writing a direct test of the full_title helper, which involves creating a file to test the application helper and then filling in the code

 ### Chapter 6:
 * Add a test for the email downcasing from Listing 6.31, as shown in Listing 6.41.
 This test uses the reload method for reloading a value from the